peteclark82/node-fluid/README.md

 ### series()

 Creates a new queue of method calls that will be executed in series.
-Multiple queues with different flow control types can be created, and will themselves be executed in series when the [go](#go) command is called.
+Multiple queues with different flow control types can be used together, and will themselves be executed in series when the [go](#go) command is called.

 Note, This is the default execution mode when a new fluid context has been created.